 Exposure to incontinence is a major risk factor for developing incontinence-associated dermatitis (IAD).1 Patients with IAD are also at risk for developing a pressure injury.2 In fact, patients with fecal incontinence were 22 times more likely to have pressure injuries than patients without fecal incontinence.2 Comfort Shield® Barrier Cream Cloths apply a consistent 3% dimethicone barrier to help protect your patients’ skin from incontinence moisture.
-START A FREE TRIAL
+START A TRIAL

 Not all dimethicone-containing cloths are created equal.
 It’s essential to consider overall product formulation in order to make a comparison of products containing dimethicone that are designed to be a barrier.
 A study designed to test the effectiveness of incontinence barriers showed that Comfort Shield allowed 3-5 times less artificial urine to pass through than the leading competitors.3 Comfort Shield’s thick, lotion-based dimethicone barrier emulsion has been proven equivalent to traditional tube barrier creams.4

 A randomized, controlled clinical trial published in the Journal of Wound, Ostomy and Continence Nursing found that using Comfort Shield significantly reduced the prevalence of IAD.5 A study published in Ostomy Wound Management of a nurse-driven intervention, featuring Comfort Shield, reduced the rate of IAD and hospital-acquired pressure injuries to zero-percent.6

 Sage can help standardize your patient hygiene protocol, reduce steps and eliminate basins with three proven interventions.
 Our products can also help you conserve water!